Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 You may need a foraminotomy if other treatments have not worked, such as physical therapy, pain medicine, or epidural injections.
 In some cases, an emergency foraminotomy may need to be done.
 This may be the case if your symptoms get worse quickly or if you lose bladder control because of the compressed nerve.

 The surgery is done by a neurosurgeon or orthopedic surgeon.
 The surgery can be done in several ways.
 During the procedure, you will lie on your stomach.
 The surgeon will make small cuts in the skin just beside your spine, near your symptoms.
 They will use small tools to remove the blockage inside the foramen.
-This may be a bone spur or a bulging disk.
+This may be a bone spur or a bulging disc.
 This will relieve pressure on the nerve root.

 Every surgery has risks.
 Risks for this surgery include: